-Adoptions are different, at least as far as US immigration and national law is concerned.
+Adoptions are different, at least as far as US immigration and nationality law is concerned.

 On the one hand, they present a core family value and humanitarian principle that has motivated US immigration laws since their inception; on the other, they have been beset by stories of orphanage scandals, theft, and unethical commercial practices.
 Sensitive to the former, but wary of the latter, US immigration authorities have consistently maintained that "Adoptions are a priority," yet a random sampling of families who have gone through the intercountry adoptions process will likely yield stories of agency delay, if not denial, and frustration.